asen/smg/docs/index.md

 link in the top menu.
 The **Automatic index** represents a tree structure which SMG will automatically create from all object ids.
 That looks much better if the object ids follow a hierarchical structure where "levels" are seprated by dots.
+The **Search** menu item allows searching for both objects and indexes.
 The **Monitor** menu item displays current issues as detected by the [monitoring system](#monitoring).
 Any registered SMG [plugins](#plugins) will show up as menu items too.